Understanding Stability Strategy

 Example: Fast-food chains like McDonald's often focus on menu optimization and cost-effective supply chain management instead of frequently opening new locations.

-Example: Luxury brands like Rolex and Ferrari maintain their prestige by limiting product lines and focusing on quality rather than mass-market expansion.
+Example: Luxury brands such as Rolex and Ferrari will retain their status by maintaining small product lines and focusing on quality rather than a mass-market approach.

 Example: Family-owned businesses often prioritize long-term stability over rapid expansion to preserve their legacy and maintain financial security.